The Original Candy Perfume Girl – Scenting Madonna’s Greatest Albums

-Madonna; no other name is more instantly recognisable, no person is more likley to divide opinion.
-Arguably the most famous woman on the planet, Madonna is a force that is hard to define; singer, dancer, performer, entertainer, provocateur, feminist, business woman, calculating she-devil, love her or hate her, whatever moniker you throw at her will most likely apply.
+Madonna; no other name is more instantly recognisable and no person is more likely to divide opinion.
+Arguably the most famous woman on the planet and factually the best selling female recording artist of all time, Madonna is a force that is hard to define; singer, dancer, performer, entertainer, provocateur, feminist, business woman, calculating she-devil – love her or hate her, whatever moniker you throw at her will most likely apply.
+She has done what many other icons fail to do – achieve longevity and on her 60th birthday, we celebrate her phenomenal four decades in music.

 The fascinating thing about Madonna is that her ratio of talent to fame is perhaps slightly off balance.
-She’s not the greatest singer or dancer in the world, or even the best looking, but she has that je ne sais quoi that makes a person a star.
+She’s not the greatest singer or dancer in the world, or even the best looking, but she has that je ne sais quoi that makes a person a star – the x factor, as they call it.
 Some say that she’s just a good business woman and I’m sure she is but that does not make for such longevity.
-By pushing people’s buttons and having something to say (and saying it rather noisily) Madonna has ensured that she is more than a just a star, she’s that rare commodity: an icon.
+By pushing people’s buttons and having something to say (and saying it well) Madonna has ensured that she is more than a just a star, she’s that rare commodity: an icon.

 Group Shot